 Criteria JORC Code explanation - DSO ("Direct Shipping Ore") Sampling Techniques • Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc.).
 These examples should not be taken as limiting the broad meaning of sampling.
-Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used. • Aspects of the determination of mineralisation that are Material to the Public Report. • In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
+Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used. • Aspects of the determination of mineralisation that are Material to the Public Report.
+In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
 Commentary Drilling undertaken by Cape Alumina Limited on its tenements prior to its acquisition by Metro Mining Limited.
-BH1, BH2 and BH6 Reverse Circulation (RC) aircore drill hole samples were collected in plastic bags over 0.25 m intervals through a cyclone.
+A Reverse Circulation (RC) aircore drilling program was undertaken at the BH1, BH2 and BH6 prospects in 2011.
+All aircore drill hole samples were collected in plastic bags over 0.25 m intervals through a cyclone.
 All the material within the interval was collected.
 All samples were geologically logged at time of collection to determine 1) the type of bauxite material, 2) when to stop the hole, 3) which samples to retain for analyses and 4) which samples to composite over 0.5 m intervals.
 Samples were composited, at the time of collection, over 0.5 m intervals where the geologically logged material was similar.
-All other samples were collected over 0.25 m samples.
+All other samples were collected over 0.25 m intervals.
 The entire sample was collected to ensure, as much as possible, the representivity of the drilled material.
 Sample weights were between 2 and 5 kg depending on whether they were composited at the time of collection.
 Samples that contained pisolites, in any volume, were assumed to be bauxitic and were retained for analyses.
 Drilling undertaken by Gulf Alumina Limited on its tenements prior to its acquisition by Metro Mining Limited Both sonic and aircore drilling methods were used in several drilling programs between 2005 and 2017.
 The sampling method employed for the aircore drilling was similar to that adopted by Cape Alumina Limited as described above with the exception that samples were not composited over 0.5 m intervals.
+For the Senie drilling method compling was earlied out in 0.25 mintervals.
+Samples were callected within a

 For the Sonic drilling method sampling was carried out in 0.25 m intervals.
 Samples were collected within a custom designed 'sausage' bag that is inserted into the barrel.
 The sample was retrieved after completing the drilling run which varied from 0.5 m to 1.5 m.
-The 'sausage' was laid out on a table then the length measured and compared to the actual down hole depth.
+The 'sausage' was laid out on a table and the length measured and compared to the actual down hole depth.
 The sample was then divided into equal lengths of 0.25 m, immediately logged then placed into airtight clear plastic bags and sealed with cable ties to retain moisture.
 Bulk density determinations were carried out where there was no observable damage to the 'sausage' bags.